daviddenton/balderdash/README.md

 ###Publish it:
  - Ensure you've got ~/.pypirc setup with your username
+ - If your ~/.pypirc defines your repository as www.python.org/pypi, delete that line.
+It's wrong.
  - Update version in ./setup.py
  - Run `./publish.sh <version>`
  - Enter your PyPI password (twice)